MS Symptoms

 The effects of Multiple Sclerosis cognitive impairment is not the same for everyone afflicted with MS. However, most people will experience one the following, though it may vary in intensity or duration:

 • A patient with ms cognitive impairment may feel overwhelmed if a task seems complex.
 It becomes very difficult to organize thoughts to perform such a task.
-They
+They often feel stumped when

 MS (Multiple Sclerosis) stiffness